 A subsequent victory in stage 12 that featured the notoriously challenging climb of the Lagos de Covadonga, saw him wrest the leader’s jersey from the shoulders of Pedro Delgado and takeover the lead.

 From there, race officials and cycling pundits surmised that Caritoux would maintain his grip on the overall lead until the last week, when exhaustion and lack of support from his team during the final mountain stages would force him to relinquish the jersey.
-However, a determined Caritoux went on to retain his lead into the final stage, which was an Individual Time Trial, with a 37 second advantage.
+However, a determined Caritoux went on to retain his lead into the final stage with a 37 second advantage, which was an Individual Time Trial.

-Caritoux was no time trialliast, but his closest rival Alberto Fernandez was.
+Caritoux was no time trialliast, while his closest rival Alberto Fernandez was.
 But, the Frenchman prevailed, and won the Vuelta a Espana by a mere six seconds.

 In 1986, Caritoux joined the poorly organized Fagor team, which was followed by two years of modest results.